dafny-lang/blog/_posts/2023-11-01-automated-test-generation-chess-puzzles-with-dafny.markdown

 }
 {% endhighlight %}
 </div><!--.file-->

+Note that I also added an `expect` statement in the code.
+An `expect` statement is checked to be true at runtime and triggers a runtime exception if the check fails.
+In our case, the `expect` statement is trivially true (a checkmate always implies a check) and every test we generate passes it.
+In fact, if you were to turn this `expect` statement into an assertion, Dafny would prove it.
+Not every `expect` statement can be proven, however, especially in the presence of external libraries.
+You can read more about `expect` statements <a href="https://dafny.org/dafny/DafnyRef/DafnyRef#sec-expect-statement">here</a>.

 Now that we have all the code, you can wrap it around in a module (click <a href="/blog/assets/src/chess.dfy">here</a> to download the source code and <a href="/blog/assets/src/chessWithQuantifiers.dfy">here</a> to download the optimized version I discuss in Section 4) and run Dafny test generation like so: